-Our three-semester, 40-credit TESOL curriculum and our three-semester, 42-credit TFL curriculum provide solid foundations in the fields of language teaching pedagogy, how languages are learned, and how languages work.
+Our three-semester, 40-credit TESOL curriculum and our three-semester, 42-credit TFL curriculum provide solid foundations in language-teaching pedagogy, how languages are learned, and how languages work.
 These programs equip language teachers with the skills and expertise to facilitate language learning in the U.S. and abroad.

 Career-oriented specializations in Language Program Administration, Teaching English to Speakers of Other Languages (TESOL), Teaching Foreign Language (TFL), International Education Management, and Intercultural Competence can be added to both degrees in a fourth semester.
 See the curriculum for more details.

-Founded by students in 2009, BUILD offers free beginning-level classes in any language.
-The program helps TESOL and TFL students hone their teaching skills in an informal, low-pressure environment.
+Founded by students in 2009, B.U.I.L.D.
+(Build yoUrself in Language Development) offers free beginning-level classes in many different languages.
+This student-run activity will help you develop teaching skills in an informal, low-pressure environment.